rubymonsters/webapps-for-beginners/source/09-sinatra/03-hello_world.md

 ```

 Again, there are lots of version numbers, that we can ignore, and it
 also tells us the port that it's running on.
+This time it's `4567`.
+For some
+reason Sinatra finds it important to use a different port number `¯\_(ツ)_/¯`

 So let's point the browser to <a href="http://localhost:4567">http://localhost:4567</a>.